PriteshSoni221/Touch_slider/README.md

 - Supports Infinite option.
 (Using lastClone and firstClone technique)

 # Drawbacks

 - Changing orientation can sometimes cause slight issues (sometimes image will not be at the center)
-- After a certain action during changing the slides, animation will disrupt and not work properly.
+- Transition between first and last slide is not animated.
 - Please excuse my overuse of commented console.log, it really healps me to understand the flow of my code

 # Notes for Scandiweb

 - I have left comments inside my code for you about like/dislike button
 - When you first load the webPage, sometimes it will show a little unneccesary animation. - It is a feature not a bug ;)